-Though mostly drying there is a also a wealth of scenic harbours for day sailing along the Fife coast.
+Though mostly drying there are a wealth of scenic harbours for day sailing or overnight trips along the Fife coast.
 Aberdour is the closest and each year we try to have a cruise in company to this lovely little harbour.
-Traveling further down river are the beautiful harbours of Elie, Pitenweem and Anstruther as well as North Berwick on the south shore .
+Traveling further down river are the beautiful harbours of Elie, St Monans and Anstruther as well as North Berwick on the south shore.

 For the more ambitious there is the Isle of May and then St Andrews, Tayport and Montrose with a visit to the Bell Rock en route or alternatively headed south past the Bass Rock you get to Dunbar and then Eyemouth.